DylanMeeus/springboot_jwt_blog/_posts/2015-10-09-whats-the-fuss-with-googles-accelerated-mobile-pages-amp.markdown

 ---

 **TL;DR:** Google has just released its Accelerated Mobile Pages (AMP) project, a library that provides custom components for making websites very fast.
 It takes a prescriptive approach that puts tight restrictions on developers but promises great speed gains.
 In this article, we take a look at some of AMP's features and build a demo page.
 Check out the [repo](https://github.com/auth0/amp-example) to get the code for this tutorial and the [AMP project](https://github.com/ampproject/amphtml) for docs and further info.
+You can also check out the [live demo](http://auth0.github.io/amp-example/).

 ---